TomWidegren/event-platform/docs/design-v1.2.md

 5. Avoid unnecessary resource usage where practical.
 6. Keep the connector contract simple and predictable.

-### Preferred direction

-Current preferred direction:
+### DQ1 – Design conclusion

-Option B – Connector-owned acquisition.
+**Resolved direction: Option B – Connector-owned acquisition.**

-Reasoning:
+Each connector owns its complete data-acquisition lifecycle.

+Examples:

+- GolfBox owns its Playwright usage.
+- SGF Ranking owns its Playwright usage.
+- Tournytt owns its HTTP/SSE communication.
+- Future connectors may use other acquisition technologies without requiring changes to the Event Platform core.

-The Event Platform core should remain independent of acquisition technology.
+The Event Platform core should not know about or manage acquisition technologies such as Playwright, HTTP, SSE or future source-specific technologies.

-Each connector is responsible for its complete acquisition lifecycle and may choose the technology that best matches the external platform.

-The current implementation cost of starting Playwright independently in browser-based connectors is considered acceptable in exchange for a cleaner architecture.
+The additional resource cost of browser-based connectors independently managing Playwright is considered acceptable at the current scale in exchange for clearer separation of responsibilities.

-This direction has not yet been promoted to an architectural decision.
+DQ1 is considered resolved for the v1.2 design.

 ### DQ2 – What is the connector contract?